Free initial consultations

 Deferred fee agreements

 Most people can’t afford big legal bills.
 We don’t want our clients to worry about money when a loved one dies.
-In many estates, we manage (and in almost all estates where we act for executor/administrator clients), our fees are taken from the estate once the assets become available.
+In many estates, we manage our fees are taken from the estate once the assets become available.
 This is known as a deferred fee agreement.
 In order to apply for a deferred fee arrangement, the firm needs to be satisfied that there are sufficient assets available to satisfy the costs of our engagement.
+Secondly, you need to show that you have been unsuccessful in your application for finance or a Humm payment plan.
 If in doubt – ask us!
-We will always try and accommodate families where we can.
+We are pretty reasonable and flexible and we will always try and accommodate families wherever we can.

 Some clients are “old school,” and prefer to be billed on a time basis.
 Our firm has the capability to do so however we will only suggest time billing in litigated matters of significant complexity at the request of the client.